 - Lawyers, financial planners, or accountants

-- Birth certificate, marriage certificate, passport, proof of citizenship, health care, social insurance number, health insurance information, etc.
+- Birth certificate, marriage certificate, passport, proof of citizenship, health card, social insurance number, health insurance information, etc.

 Bank Account Information

-- Bank accounts, mortgages, credit cards, lines of credit, loans
+- Bank accounts, mortgages, credit cards, lines of credit, loans, etc.

 - RRSPs, pension plans, mutual funds, stocks, bonds, etc.